NeLLi-team/gvclass/docs/how-to/run-on-hpc.md

 The positional order is query then results.
 This differs from the pixi CLI, where the output is the `-o` flag (see the [CLI reference](../reference/cli.md)). `QUERY_DIR` holds your `.fna` or `.faa` bins; `RESULTS_DIR` is created if it does not exist.

-On first use the wrapper pulls `library://nelligroup-jgi/gvclass/gvclass:2.0.0` from the public Sylabs library (no access token) and caches the SIF under `~/.cache/gvclass/images/`.
+On first use the wrapper pulls the temporary v2.0-dev SIF from `https://dl.newlineages.com/gvclass/gvclass_v2.0-dev.sif` and caches it under `~/.cache/gvclass/images/`.
 Later runs reuse the cached image.
-The image carries the database (about 700 MB) and all tools, so you skip database setup entirely.
+The image carries the v2.0.0 database and all tools, so you skip database setup entirely.

+The v2.0.0 database is compact: labels and marker proteins are stored as Parquet inside the read-only SIF.
+GVClass materializes only the TSV and FASTA files needed for a run into a writable cache.
+The wrapper creates that cache on the host at `~/.cache/gvclass/resource-cache/v2.0-dev` and bind-mounts it into the container at `/tmp/gvclass-resource-cache`, so the SIF stays read-only and later runs reuse the warm cache.
+Use `--resource-cache-dir /path/to/cache` to place it on a scratch filesystem.

 !!! note
     The wrapper calls `apptainer`, which must be on your `PATH`.
 Many clusters expose it through a module, for example `module load apptainer`.
 The wrapper invokes `apptainer` by name, so a `singularity`-only module will not satisfy it.